 On one of my first travels when I was very young (not far from home at all) I gave 20 pounds to a homeless lady, and she started to cry.
 I remember being a bit taken aback and confused, a young gal, and super privileged (although I didn’t really know that yet).

 At my latest long-term destination, I spent a lot of time looking for food, which was a bit hard to find.
-In 2023.
 And that is not the only place with this particular problem in the world.

 My point, and bold statement, is that no other activity you embark on in life will teach you more than travel.
 Nothing else will provide you with the same perspective, humbleness, necessary lessons, confidence, and an infinite number of aha’s.